kl1nton/2_SBA_Practice_Papers/2_SBA_Practice_Paper.md

 	C. Septicaemia
 	D. Pulmonary embolus - F
 	E. Myasthenia gravis - F

-#### Answer: C. Septicaemia - ?
+#### Answer: C. Septicaemia - *FALSE* = A. Cushing syndrome - TRUE
+- Cushing syndrome classically causes a **hyPOkalaemia** and **metabolic alkalosis**
+	- resulting in a high bicarbonate serum level and positive base excess
+- Starvation and septicaemia will both result in metabolic acidosis
+- Respiratory acidosis in myasthenia gravis due to hypoventilation
+- **NOTE** Respiratory alkalosis occurs in pulmonary embolus due to hyperventilation and tachypnoea

 ### Q116
 A 47-year-old male patient received a cadaver kidney transplant with immediate function 2 weeks ago.
 Within 3 days his serum creatinine had normalised to 110 µmol/l.
 He was discharged on the 5th post-operative day and has been followed up at the transplant follow-up clinic, attending thrice weekly.
 On attendance today his serum creatinine is 167 µmol/l and he is well in himself with no symptoms.
 You note on checking the blood results that the creatinine was 115 µmol/l 2 days ago.
 His tacrolimus (immunosuppression drug) level is normal.
 Ultrasound scan shows a normal transplant kidney.
 What is the most likely cause of his raised serum creatinine?

-	A. Acute rejection episode (and a transplant biopsy is urgently required to confirm the diagnosis) - F
+	A. Acute rejection episode (and a transplant biopsy is urgently required to confirm the diagnosis)
 	B. Acute tubular necrosis - F
 	C. Volume depletion due to diarrhoea and vomiting - F
 	D. Ureteric obstruction - F
 	E. Transplanted renal artery stenosis

-#### Answer: E. Transplanted renal artery stenosis - ?
+#### Answer: E. Transplanted renal artery stenosis - *FALSE* = A. Acute rejection episode (and a transplant biopsy is urgently required to confirm the diagnosis) - TRUE
+- Volume depletion is not likely as the patient did not complain of diarrhoea or vomiting.
+The ultrasound scan would have excluded ureteric stenosis (hydronephrosis) and transplanted renal artery stenosis.
+Residual acute tubular necrosis does not usually lead to a jump in the serum creatinine level.
+The serum creatinine levels tend to plateau at a level above the normal range in such a case.
+Acute rejection should be suspected in this case and can be proved on an urgent biopsy.

 ### Q117
 _Fever_ can be caused by all of the following, EXCEPT: